reddit/devvit/devvit-docs/versioned_docs/version-0.10/reddit_developer_funds.md

   - You are welcome to use elements from example code or templates as a starting point for your project, as well as tools from [Devvit Kit](https://github.com/reddit/devvit-kit)
 - Apps must be on the latest version of Devvit

-To be eligible for the program please sign up using [this form](https://forms.gle/u3txmj1G78kD9mG27).
+To be eligible for the program please sign up by [creating a developer account](https://developers.reddit.com/create-account).
 You must have a verified reddit email in order to receive onboarding instructions.

 ## Tracking